firecracker-microvm/firecracker/README.md

   - Set a CPU template (the only available template is T2 for now)
   - Enable/Disable hyperthreading (by default hyperthreading is disabled).
-    The host needs to be modified before starting Firecracker as this flag only changes the topology inside the microvm.
+    The host needs to be modified before starting Firecracker as this flag only changes the topology inside the microVM.
 - Add one or more network interfaces to the microVM.
+- Add one or more read/write disks (file-backed block devices) to the microVM.
 Firecracker is mapping an existing host file as a VirtIO/block device into the microVM.
-- Add one or more read/write disks (file-backed block devices) to the microVM.
 - Configure the logging system by:
     - Specifying two named pipes (one for human readable logs and one for the metrics).